 Provide plenty of food and water early in the day.
 Once the fireworks start, your dog may be too anxious to eat.
 Always keep fresh water available because your dog may drink more when anxious.

-Have a safe place set up for your dog, if your dog is crate trained they will feel safer and more secure in their “den”.
+Have a safe place set up for your dog, if your dog is crate trained he will feel safer and more secure in his “den”.

-If you do leave your dog home alone, make sure to bring them inside (even if they are an outdoor dog).
-That way they don’t try to escape from the backyard to get away from the noise.
+If you do leave your dog home alone, make sure to bring him inside (even if he is an outdoor dog).
+That way he won’t try to escape from the backyard to get away from the noise.

-Make sure your dog has a collar and ID tag on, that way if the worst happens and your dog runs away, he can be brought home quickly.
+Make sure your dog is wearing a collar and that his ID tag is up to date.
+That way if the worst happens and your dog runs away, he can be brought home quickly.
 You might want to consider microchipping your dog.